semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

 If you are logged in, this command also runs:

-* Your organization's private rules, if any
+* Your organization's private rules that have been published to the Registry
+  - Unlisted private rules do not run with `--config=r/all`.
 * Semgrep Pro rules, if you have access to them

 Refer to the following snippet for a sample output of `config=r/all` while logged in through `semgrep ci`: